fetep/pencil/README.md

         :margin: 5
         :thickness: 2

+      :autoreload: true        # whether to automatically reload config files
+      :poll_interval: 500      # if using autoreload, polling interval in seconds
       :refresh_rate: 60        # how often to refresh the view
       :host_sort: "numeric"    # add this if you want to sort hosts numerically
       :quantum: 30             # map requests to 30 second intervals